houseabsolute/ci-perl-helpers/README.md

     `Devel::Cover::Report::SonarGeneric`
     docs](https://metacpan.org/pod/Devel::Cover::Report::SonarGeneric) for
     details on how to have this automatically uploaded to SonarQube.
+  * `coverage_partitions` - Running tests under `Devel::Cover` can be _much_
+    slower than running them normally.
+You can partition coverage testing into an arbitrary number of partitions to make this faster.
+Because of limitations in Azure, you must set this parameter to **an array** containing the list of partition numbers.
+So for four partitions you would write `coverage_partitions: [1, 2, 3, 4]`.
   * `include_*` - There are a number of parameters to control exactly what Perls and what platforms are tested.
 All of these are `true` by default.
     * `include_5_30`